-- 15. The Headteacher will accept responsibility in principle for members of school staff giving or supervising a student taking prescribed medication during the day, where those members of staff have volunteered to do so. - 16.
-Any parent/carer requesting the administration of medication will be informed about this policy and advised that it can be found on our website. - 17.
-Prescribed medication will be accepted and administered in the establishment. - 18.
-Prior written parental consent is required before any medication can be administered. - 19.
-Ladysmith Infant and Nursery School will administer non-prescribed medication in certain circumstances and at the discretion of the Headteacher.
+- 20. The Headteacher will accept responsibility in principle for members of school staff giving or supervising a student taking prescribed medication during the day, where those members of staff have volunteered to do so. - 21.
+Any parent/carer requesting the administration of medication will be informed about this policy and advised that it can be found on our website. - 22.
+Prescribed medication will be accepted and administered in the establishment. - 23.
+Prior written parental consent is required before any medication can be administered. - 24.
+Ladysmith Junior School will administer non-prescribed medication in certain circumstances and at the discretion of the Headteacher.
 For example, when a student returns to school after an injury/ bone fracture or for a long-term, diagnosed condition eg. hypermobility, migraines, hayfever.
-The medication must be supplied in its original container and a parental permission form must be completed before administration. - 20.
-Only reasonable quantities of medication will be accepted. - 21.
-Each item of medication should be delivered by parents / carers in its original dispensed container and handed directly to the Headteacher or Office staff who are authorised by the Headteacher. - 22.
-Each item of medication should be clearly labelled with the following information: - Student's name - Name of medication - Dosage - Frequency of dosage - Date of dispensing (not if non-prescribed)
+The medication must be supplied in its original container and a parental permission form must be completed before administration. - 25.
+Only reasonable quantities of medication will be accepted. - 26.
+Each item of medication should be delivered by parents / carers in its original dispensed container and handed directly to the Headteacher or Lynda Ewin / Annette Dickinson / Laura Miles who are authorised by the Headteacher. - 27.
+Each item of medication should be clearly labelled with the following information: